 - Preheat oven to 425 degrees Fahrenheit and add silicone baking cups to a muffin tin.
 Set aside.

-- For the frosting: In a blender combine the cooked white sweet potato (skin already removed), maple syrup, butter, milk, lemon juice (if using), vanilla and salt.
+- For the frosting: In a blender combine the cooked white sweet potato (skin already removed), maple syrup, butter or coconut oil, milk, lemon juice (if using), vanilla and salt.
 Blend on the highest speed until smooth and creamy.
 If the mixture has trouble blending you can add a splash more of the oat milk to get it going.
 But, try to avoid adding extra oat milk if possible as it will ultimately make the frosting too thin for piping.
 Place the frosting in your refrigerator for at least an hour to allow the frosting to harden.